Qualifications for Services

 - Middle school/high school

-- The assignments and materials will be collected by the assigned H&H office (Counseling Center or Attendance Office).
+- The materials and assignments will be collected by the designated H&H office (Counseling Center, Attendance Office or other).

 - The H&H teacher will pick up and drop off the assignments at the designated office.

-- Classroom teachers will correct the assignments and provide the grades in their Grade Books.
+- Classroom teachers will correct the assignments and provide the grades in their Grade Books and for report cards.

 - Long-term (minimum of forty-six consecutive days or longer)